dpb587/openvpn-boshrelease/docs/guide/client/end-user-software.md

-# Client Software
+# End-User Software

-Aside from downloading and building OpenVPN from [source](https://openvpn.net/index.php/open-source/downloads.html), there are a few additional packages you may be interested in.
+Aside from downloading and building OpenVPN from [source](https://openvpn.net/index.php/open-source/downloads.html), there are a few other packages for running a client.

 ## Linux